pburkholder/decksets/2018-04-cf-summit/text.md

 ![](https://gdb.voanews.com/F7B0DC49-51F8-4087-98FF-4CB88B380375_w1023_r1_s.jpg)

-^our constitutional system is predicated on the populace not trusting the government, on the three branches providing checks on the others' powers.
-Procurement is set up to not trust the people making the buy to avoid favoritism.
-Nor to trust the contractors themselves.
+^our constitutional spredicated on the populace not trusting the government, on the three branches providing checks.

+^Procurement to not trust the people making the buy favoritism.
+Not trust the contractors .

-^So Trust is replaced by regulation and audit; and this is fine -- it enables a bureaucracy to operate on behalf of the people.
+^Replaced by regulation and audit; fine -- it enables a bureaucracy to operate on behalf

 <!-- ^Still, it can feed regulatory escalation: A loophole exists, it's exploited, resulting in scandal.
 The response is to write more regulation.
 And so on. -->

-^Now, the regulatory framework for tech in the Federal government is the "Authority to Operate" process.
-Any US Government information system, like a web application, must be granted an Authority to Operate, or ATO.
-The ATO documentation runs between 200-1000 pages, to address all these published regulations:
+^Now, framework for tech government AUTHORITY..." process.
+Any US Government IS, like a web application, must Authority to Operate, or ATO.
+The ATO 200-1000 pages, address all these published

 ---